sangvishtechnologies/deliveroo-clone/README.md

+<h1 align="center"> Unlock the Future of Food Delivery with Our Customizable Deliveroo Clone </h1>

 In the present generation food delivery is one of the most valued services that are in high demand.
 Deliveroo is what has changed the trend of ordering foods as the convenience and user experience they are subjected to come as a package.
 However, could one imagine having food delivery of their creation just like how Deliveroo does it, but specialized for business?

 That’s where our flexible Deliveroo Clone app comes to the rescue — letting you unlock the future of food delivery as a mere click away.